-This program prepares nurse leaders to move health care forward.
+This program educates BSN-prepared nurse leaders to move health care forward.
 If you’re ready to learn how to lead decision-making in health care using data to drive actions, then you are ready to earn your Master of Science in Nursing at the University of Michigan.

 Advance your career with the Michigan Difference.